irrdnet/irrd/docs/users/queries/graphql.rst

     }

 However, this fails, with the following GraphQL error:
-"Cannot query field 'members' on type 'RPSLObject'.
-Did you mean to use an inline fragment on 'RPSLAsSet', 'RPSLRouteSet', or 'RPSLRtrSet'?".
+*"Cannot query field 'members' on type 'RPSLObject'.
+Did you mean to use an inline fragment on 'RPSLAsSet', 'RPSLRouteSet', or 'RPSLRtrSet'?"*.

 .. tip::
     GraphQL makes a decent effort at trying to determine what you were trying to query for, including issues like field misspellings.

 ``RPSLObject`` only contains the fields listed above, and not ``members``.
-To query that, you need to inform GraphQL that you are would like some fields from the ``RPSLAsSet`` object instead, using an `inline fragment`_.
+To query that, you need to inform GraphQL that you would like some fields from the ``RPSLAsSet`` object, using an `inline fragment`_.
 For this particular example::

     query {